wgcv/AIboard/README.md

 # AIboard

 A white board with artificial intelligence that autocorrect the letters.
+Inspired in AutoDraw of google.

 ## Stack
 - TensorFlow Js